NoroffFEU/development-platforms/src/content/docs/devtools/Dev-Containers/dev-containers-case-study.md

 | Integration | Dev Containers are integrated with Visual Studio Code, while Codespaces are closely integrated with GitHub, making them an attractive choice for projects hosted on GitHub. |
 | Customization | Dev Containers provide more options in customizing development environments.
 Codespaces might have some restrictions. |

-In summary both provide you with great tools that streamlines the process of setting up and managing development enviorments.
+In summary, both provide you with great tools that streamline the process of setting up and managing development environments.
 Which you should choose will depend on the needs of your project.
-While Dev Containers are primarily used for local development, Codespaces is a remote and collaborative enviorment.
+While Dev Containers are primarily used for local development, Codespaces is a remote and collaborative environment.
 They both tie you to other tools.
-With Dev Containers you will be tied to VSCode and Docker, and Codespaces with tie you to Github.
-For a more custamizable enviornment, Dev Containers will be the better choice.
+With Dev Containers you will be tied to VSCode and Docker, and Codespaces will tie you to Github.
+For a more customizable environment, Dev Containers will be the better choice.

 Note: Both are owned by Microsoft.